 Seems like you see CBD everywhere these days: oil, balm, tincture, gummies, prerolls, pet treats, bath bombs.
 There’s even a CBD-infused sports bra!
 What’s up with all the CBD?
 Is there really anything substantive to it or is CBD just the latest snake oil?

-The bottom line is that CBD can provide significant health benefits but consumers need to be wary of hyperbolic claims and steer clear of ineffective or even harmful products.
+The bottom line is that CBD may provide significant health benefits but consumers need to be wary of hyperbolic claims and steer clear of ineffective or even harmful products.
 Definitely a case of caveat emptor out there.
 Let’s start by getting the basic facts straight and then consider how to choose safe and effective CBD products.

 cannabidiol chemical composition